-If in real-time the asset does not abide a Must-Run schedule (active power below Pmin) ELIA will activate a return-to-schedule request.
+If in real-time the asset does not abide a Must-Run schedule (active power below Pmin, taking into account a margin for acceptable deviations) ELIA will activate a return-to-schedule request.
 If not followed the Scheduling Agent must reimburse ELIA the remuneration of the Must-Run reservation as well as pay for additional costs caused by the non-abidance.
 This latter can include liabilities for not following the return-to-schedule activation and the costs of actions taken by ELIA to correct for the situation (e.g., the cost of an incremental bid on another asset; see section 7.3).